How To Store Your Food Storage

 Honey

 When you purchase honey, please look for raw, unfiltered honey.
 Some “honey” is not 100% honey when you see it in the stores.
-Wow, I’m going to sound snobby again, I only buy honey from Cox’s Honey located in Shelley, Idaho.
+I’m going to sound snobby again; I only buy honey from Cox’s Honey in Shelley, Idaho.
 It’s the best honey in the world, at least for me.

-I store my honey in quart mason jars for one reason, it may crystallize.
+I store my honey in quart mason jars because it may crystallize.
 And if it does, you can take the jar outside and let the sunshine soften or melt the honey naturally.
-The small creamed honey they make can be stored in the freezer or the refrigerator.
+Their small creamed honey can be stored in the freezer or refrigerator.

-I can still remember a sweet neighbor proudly telling me he bought two 5-gallon buckets of honey.
-Oh my, I hope he repackaged it because if it becomes crystalized it will be very hard to get it out of that large container when it comes time to use it.
+I remember a sweet neighbor proudly telling me he bought two 5-gallon honey buckets.
+Oh my, I hope he repackaged it because if it becomes crystalized, getting it out of that large container when it comes time to use it will be tough.
 Honey will last indefinitely.
 It’s a great sweetener.

 Lentils-Pasta-Quinoa

-I buy organic lentils, organic quinoa, and organic pasta, and store them in their original packages before placing them in Rubbermaid 8-quart containers.
+I buy organic lentils, quinoa, and pasta and store them in their original packages before placing them in Rubbermaid 8-quart containers.
 I had mice once, so everything in my house is in airtight containers.
 Any airtight container will work.
-I like the clear containers so I can see instantly what I have.
+I like the clear containers so I can see what I have instantly.

 The cheapest place I’ve found to buy the 8-quart Rubbermaid Commercial Containers and the lids is Walmart online.
 They are sold separately.
-They have some 6-quart Rubbermaid Containers with a Lid on Amazon.
+They have some 6 Quart Commercial Rubbermaid Containers and Rubbermaid Commercial Lids on Amazon.

 Shelf-life of lentils in bags or boxes: 2-3 years (depending on the quality and brand you purchased), be sure and check the “best by” date.

-The shelf-life of quinoa in bags or boxes: 2-3 years (depending on the quality and brand you purchased), be sure and check the “best by” date.
+The shelf-life of quinoa in bags or boxes is 2-3 years (depending on the quality and brand you purchased).
+Be sure to check the “best by” date.

 Shelf-life of pasta in bags or boxes: 2-3 years (depending on the quality and brand you purchased), be sure and check the “best by” date.